Safe Exploration for Efficient Policy Evaluation and Comparison: Additional Details of the Proposed Methods

 \subsection{Connections with hypothesis testing}

-For linear bandits, the problem reduces to the analysis of linear model with random design \cite{hsu2011analysis}.
+For linear bandits, the problem reduces to the random design analysis of linear models \cite{hsu2011analysis}.
 We assume homoscedasticity, i.e., $\var(\epsilon_t) \equiv \sigma^2$.
 We focus on that $\mD_{0}$ is empty for simplicity, and it is straightforward to extend to the case with $\mD_{0}$.
 By the central limit theorem and the Slutsky’s lemma, we can establish that

 which implies

 Therefore, by similar derivations as in the MAB case, we can design a valid testing procedure and identify that the testing power is determined by $\bar{\vphi}^T_{\Delta \pi} \big( \sum_\vx \pi_e(\vx) \vx \vx^T\big)^{-1} \bar{\vphi}_{\Delta \pi}$, i.e., our optimization objective.